-Figure 2 Example of "Mercury inside" logo and "Mercury free" logo proposed for the ecodesign working document for electronic displays
+Figure 2 Example of "Mercury inside" logo and "Mercury free" logo proposed for the Ecodesign working document for electronic displays

-This option could be used for products under existing ecodesign measures, which are not under energy labelling measure and it is therefore considered as a recommended policy instrument for smart appliances.
+This option could be used for products under existing Ecodesign measures, which are not under energy labelling measure and it is therefore considered as a recommended policy instrument for smart appliances.

-7.1.3.2 Energy labelling policy option
+7.3.3.2 Energy labelling policy option

 Complementarily to Ecodesign which acts as a "push" force for the market to increase efficiency via removing the worst performing market, Energy Labelling acts as a "pull" force for the general market performance.
-However, Energy Labelling requirements are just as mandatory as ecodesign, if the product is to be placed on the EU market.
+However, Energy Labelling requirements are just as mandatory as Ecodesign for products on the EU market.